The Evolution of Fiddle Foot Farm

 FALL & WINTER VEGETABLES:

 - FALL CSA – Our CSA offering will begin in September.
-We will offer shares on a weekly basis in the fall (likely 8 weeks), freshly harvested from the field (ie. cabbage, tomatoes, carrots, beets, bok choy, radish, turnip, kale, peppers, broccoli, cauliflower, Swiss Chard, celery, onions, garlic, etc).
+We will offer shares on a weekly basis in the fall (8 weeks), freshly harvested from the field (ie. cabbage, tomatoes, carrots, beets, bok choy, radish, turnip, kale, peppers, broccoli, cauliflower, Swiss Chard, celery, onions, garlic, etc).
 We will also offer our popular Greens Share in the Fall.

-- WINTER CSA – In November, we will shift to a bi-weekly schedule of shares of a variety of winter vegetables (ie. carrots, beets, squash, spinach, napa cabbage, onions, garlic, parsnip, sweet potatoes, turnip, watermelon radish, celeriac, etc.) that will take us through until the end of February (likely 8 pick-ups over 16 weeks).
+- WINTER CSA – In November, we will shift to a bi-weekly schedule of shares of a variety of winter vegetables (ie. carrots, beets, squash, spinach, napa cabbage, onions, garlic, parsnip, sweet potatoes, turnip, watermelon radish, celeriac, etc.) that will take us through until the end of February (8 pick-ups over 16 weeks).

 - ONLINE ORDERS – Our Online Store will operate from September until early March and will offer an opportunity to order our vegetables, other organic foods we source, and our prepared foods.
 Our prepared foods include hot sauce, cilantro chutney, garlic scape pesto, sauerkraut, kimchee, etc.